kontalk/desktopclient-java/README.md

 The Android client version 3.0 is required to export your account-key which is needed by the desktop client.

-Some questions are answered [here](https://github.com/kontalk/desktopclient-java/wiki)
+FAQ: Some questions are answered [here](https://github.com/kontalk/desktopclient-java/wiki)

 You can get the Android-App v3.0Beta4 (or newer) from
 - [F-Droid](https://f-droid.org/repository/browse/?fdid=org.kontalk)